objektwerks/akka.http.spark.medical/README.md

 Akka Http Medical
 -----------------
->This project exports an Akka Http REST service that selects diet data from a medical database based on
+>This project exports an Akka Http REST service that selects diet data from a medical Spark job based on
 >patient and encounter id values.

 Https